Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 Difference: $583 (3.2%)

-Conclusion: Money collected monthly over 12 months is worth 3.2% less than money collected today (at 6% cost of capital).
+Money collected monthly over 12 months is worth 3.2% less than money collected today (at 6% cost of capital).

 Step 2: Calculate Payment Friction Cost (30 minutes)

-Monthly payments = monthly failure risk.
+Monthly payments leads to monthly failure risk.

 Industry averages:

-8% payment failure rate per transaction (card declines, expirations, disputes)
+Payment failure rate: 8% per transaction (card declines, expirations, disputes)

-2 hours average recovery time per failure
+Recovery time per failure: 2 hours average recovery time

-85% eventual recovery rate (15% churn on failed payment)
+Recovery effectiveness: 85% eventual recovery rate (15% churn on failed payment)

 Hassan’s calculation:

-68 customers × 12 monthly payments = 816 payment events yearly
+Payment events: 68 customers × 12 monthly payments = 816 payment events yearly

-816 × 8% = 65 failed payments
+Failed payments: 816 × 8% = 65 failed payments

-65 × 2 hours = 130 hours recovery time
+Recovery hours: 65 × 2 hours = 130 hours recovery time

-130 hours × $450/hour = $58,500 administrative cost
+Admin cost: 130 hours × $450/hour = $58,500 administrative cost

 Plus churn on failed payments:

-65 failures × 15% unrecovered = 9.75 customers lost
+Customers lost: 65 failures × 15% unrecovered = 9.75 customers lost

-9.75 × $18,000 annual value = $175,500 revenue lost
+Revenue lost: 9.75 × $18,000 annual value = $175,500 revenue lost

 Total payment friction cost: $58,500 + $175,500 = $234,000 yearly

-Per customer: $234,000 ÷ 68 = $3,441 yearly friction cost
+Per-customer friction cost: $234,000 ÷ 68 = $3,441 yearly friction cost

-Conclusion: Monthly payments cost 19.1% in friction vs. one annual upfront payment.
+Monthly payments cost 19.1% in friction vs. one annual upfront payment.

 Step 3: Model Churn Difference (30 minutes)